Last updated on 05/02/2019

 - “Wittgenstein as Unreliable Narrator/Unreliable Author”, in Falcato and Cardiello (eds.), Philosophy in the Condition of Modernism, (2018), Cham: Palgrave Macmillan.

-- "There is no such thing as de re self-reference: or, 'Godel's theorem over-interpreted'", Philosophia Mathematica [accepted pending revisions].
+- "There is no such thing as de re self-reference: or, 'Godel's theorem over-interpreted'", in a festschrift for Wes Sharrock edited by Mike Lynch, to appear in 2019.

-- "Rawlsian liberalism is founded on precautionary thinking – but the precautionary principle undermines Rawlsian liberalism", [under submission in Philosophy].
+- “Rawlsian liberalism is founded on precautionary thinking – but the precautionary principle undermines Rawlsian liberalism”, in a festschrift for Preston King edited by Kipton Jensen, to appear in 2019.

 - “Wittgenstein, Gravity and the affirmative evaluation of film-style”